V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkamu : sudden death / kind of weed

-– nkana : red anger
+– nkana : flushed anger, towering rage

 – nkananga : who intends to hurt